pletfix/oauth-plugin/README.md

 ## Customize

-If you like to use an another route path, have a look in the plugin's route entries in `./vendor/pletfix/oauth-plugin/config/routes.php`.
+If you like to use another route paths, copy the route entries from `./vendor/pletfix/oauth-plugin/config/routes.php` into the application's routing file `./config/boot/routes.php`, where you can modify them as you wish:
-You can override  or modify the route entries in the application's route file `./config/boot/routes.php` like you wish:

     $route->get('oauth/{provider}/login',  'OAuthController@login');
     $route->post('oauth/{provider}/login', 'OAuthController@login');

 ## Usage

 ### User Authentication